-How do I set up SAML 2.0-based authentication for my Amazon Connect instance using IAM Identity Center?
+How do I set up SAML 2.0-based authentication for my Amazon Connect instance using AWS IAM Identity Center?

 5 minutos de lectura